TuringLang/JuliaBUGS.jl/README.md

 ```

-Which is consistent with the result in the [OpenBUGS seeds example](https://chjackson.github.io/openbugsdoc/Examples/Seeds.html).
+This is consistent with the result in the [OpenBUGS seeds example](https://chjackson.github.io/openbugsdoc/Examples/Seeds.html).

 ## More Examples
 We have transcribed all the examples from the first volume of the BUGS Examples ([original](https://www.multibugs.org/examples/latest/VolumeI.html) and [transcribed](https://github.com/TuringLang/JuliaBUGS.jl/tree/master/src/BUGSExamples/Volume_I)).
 All programs and data are included, and can be compiled using the steps described in the tutorial above.